Honorary sheriff for all eternity

 “During the academy, Blane handcuffed all of his family members,” Judd said.
 “Blane's sister got real tired of it quick and told Blane to stop.
 Blane told her, 'Quit resisting.'
 I just hope and pray that Blane does not try and handcuff Jesus.”

-Lane’s patrol supervisor said Lane built a reputation as a Christian, Judd said.
-Lane’s grandfather seconded that emotion.
+Blane's patrol supervisor said Blane built a reputation as a Christian, Judd said.
+Blane's grandfather seconded that emotion.

 “He loved his deputy sheriff family and he had a great love of God,” Sodders said.

-Justin Stewart is pastor of Together Church in Lakeland where Lane attended church.
+Justin Stewart is pasor of Together Church in Lakeland where Lane attended church.

 A flag damaged during the 9/11 attack was part of the funeral service, as were bagpipes, a helicopter flyover, releasing of doves, a riderless horse, a three-shot volley, the last radio call and the playing of Taps.